Best streaming services for TV and movies Buying Guide: Welcome to What Hi-Fi?'s round-up of the best streaming services for TV and movies in 2021.

 So which are the best streaming services for TV and movies?
 Read on for the pros and cons across all the services.

 What is there left to say about Netflix?
-It still has the best original content around, including The Crown, Tiger King, BoJack Horseman, Stranger Things, GLOW and more.
+It still has the best original content around, including Bridgerton, Lupin, The Witcher, Tiger King, BoJack Horseman, Stranger Things, GLOW and more.
 It's a doddle to use, available on almost any device (including streaming sticks, smart TVs and games consoles) and it's now so ubiquitous that some TVs' remote controls even have a dedicated Netflix button.

 You're not left wanting when it comes to picture quality, either.
 There's plenty to watch in 4K and HDR, and it supports 5.1 and Dolby Atmos surround sound audio.
 You can download shows and films to your mobile device to watch on the go, too.

 Subscription plans start at £5.99 ($8.99, AU$10.99) per month for standard-definition streams, but it's worth paying £9.99 ($13.99, AU$15.99) for the HD streams.
 Access to 4K streams went up in 2021, and will now set you back £13.99 ($17.99, AU$19.99) per month.
 But we think that's still decent value.

 Amazon Prime Video is another great-value service you'll find built into a wide range of TVs and mobile devices.
 There's plenty of TV and cinematic treats to binge on, including over 100 seasons of TV shows in 4K (many are also available in HDR).
 Amazon's roster of 'original' content isn't quite as compelling at Netflix's, but there is still plenty of choice, including The Grand Tour, The Marvelous Mrs Maisel and Bosch.